swaradi12/Wallmart-s-e-commerce/README.md

 (d)	World map showing the top 5 countries by Sales
 (e)	Top Sub-Category and their contribution to the overall Sales (f)	Charts showing the Market Share

+TOOLS AND TECHNIQUES USED:
+- Excel
+- Exploratory Data Analysis (EDA)